This article is brought to you by Aura.

 • Run a full scan, and delete suspicious apps.
 For example, if you’re using Aura’s antivirus software, click on Scan for Viruses and then Full Scan and Scan Now.
 Aura will detect and quarantine all infected files, which you can delete immediately or leave for automatic deletion.

-🔎 Scan your Mac computer for viruses – for free.
-Aura’s award-winning digital security app includes powerful antivirus software for Macs and other digital devices.
-Try Aura for free today and ensure that your computer isn’t infected.
+🔎 Scan your Mac computer for viruses.
+Aura’s award-winning digital security app includes powerful antivirus software for Macs and other digital devices — plans start at just $3/month.

 2. Delete potentially unwanted programs (PUPs)